Skip to main content

 Dean of the Faculty of Science USB

-Exceptions are cases where the student is over 26 years old and is also employed (regardless of the extent of employment) or is self-employed.
+Exception: If the student is over 26 years old and is employed (regardless of workload) or self-employed.

-Exceptions are cases where the student has permanent residence in the Czech Republic, or is employed or self-employed.
+Exception: If the student has permanent residence in the Czech Republic, is employed, or is self-employed.

-1. student from non-EU countries (i.e. third countries) - must always arrange commercial insurance in the Czech Republic.
+2. Non-EU students: Must always arrange commercial health insurance in the Czech Republic.

-In case the student is employed at USB, the payment of health insurance to the relevant health insurance company is handled by the USB payroll office.
+If a student is employed at USB, the university payroll office ensures the payment of health insurance contributions to the respective health insurance provider.

 Stay in touch